Saheem Ali

 Saheem Ali is a Kenyan theatre director.
 He is Associate Artistic Director at The Public Theater in New York City.
+He is most known for directing culturally specific works like Buena Vista Social Club and Fat Ham.
+Saheem's work has been graced the stages of Broadway, London, Los Angeles, and New York's Off-Broadway landscape.

 Early life and education

 Ali was born in Nairobi, Kenya.
 He earned his undergraduate degree from Northeastern University and he holds an MFA in Directing from Columbia University.

 Ali was first introduced to theatre when he saw a production of Grease in London at age fifteen and returned to Nairobi to stage a version of it with high school students there.

 Early career

 Ali assisted on productions in Minneapolis at Theatre de la Jeune Lune and Wintertime at the Guthrie Theater in 2003.
 Ali was assistant director on several productions in Boston, including Commonwealth Shakespeare Company (CSC) Shakespeare's Henry Vin 2002 and Macbeth in 2003.
 He assisted on the operas Powder Her Face in 2003 and Angels in America in 2006 for Opera Boston.
 He also assisted on The Miser for American Repertory Theater (A.R.T.) in 2004.

 In 2009, he was assistant director for Giant and in 2010 for Angels in America, both at Signature Theatre Company.
 In 2010 he assisted on A Free Man of Color at Lincoln Center Theater and in 2011 for The Normal Heart on Broadway.